 Group 1.
 Third Monday of the Month.
 Ongoing reflective practice group.
 Themes of disordered eating and complex presentations usually.
 Currently full.

 Group 2 Last Wednesday of the month.
 9.30 to 10.30 am.
 This group will focus on skill building for both HAES and eating disorder work along with reflective opportunities to build confidence and ensure best practice.
-Currently full.
+Currently one space available.

 My journey with Supervision-